 6. Social media QR code to connect to more audience

 Social media is vital to the success of your organization.
-It allows you to share your story, engage supporters, and increase awareness of your brand.
+It allows you to share your story, engage supporters, and increase brand awareness.

-That being said, there is a QR code solution called social media QR code that would help you grow your audience.
+That being said, there is a QR code solution called the link in bio QR code that would help you grow your audience.
 It houses all your social media profile links in one QR code.

-When the code is scanned, it will display all the social media profiles directly on the smartphone screen.
+When scanned, the code will display all the social media profiles directly on the smartphone screen.

-You can print it along with your promotional materials and even during events to drive more followers, subscribers, and likes to your social media profiles.
+You can print it with your promotional materials and during events to drive more followers, subscribers, and likes to your social media profiles.

 Other ways how to use QR codes for fundraising efforts of nonprofit

 Since auctions are some of the most profitable fundraising events, you can use QR codes during auction events.

 You can use a QR code to share information about the auctioned items or to promote the event to encourage attendees.